Routine activity theory: Absence of a suitable guardian

 Guardianship refers to a person or an object that is effective in deterring criminal offenses, and sometimes crime is stopped by simple presence of guardianship in space and time.
 A guardian would not necessarily have to be a policeman or a security guard but rather a person whose proximity or presence would lower the chances of a crime happening.
-This could include a housewife, a doorman, a neighbour or a co-worker.
+This could include a housewife, a doorman, a neighbor or a co-worker.
 Whilst inadvertent, the presence of a guardian has a powerful impact on the likelihood of a crime taking place.
 Thus when the guardian is not within the vicinity of the target, the likelihood of a crime occurring is significantly higher.

 Empirical evidence

 Criminologist (Lynch 1987), using "domain-specific" models, demonstrates that occupation-related activities generally have a stronger impact on the risk of victimization at work than sociodemographic characteristics.
 The specific attributes of activities pursued at work exposure, guardianship, attractiveness—were all related to victimization in ways predicted by activity theory.
 These findings identify specific attributes of occupations that could be modified to reduce the risk of criminal victimization at work.
 Victimization of workers at work will decline if mobility, public accessibility, and handling of money as part of the occupational role are reduced.

 In A Routine Activity Theory Explanation for Women's Stalking Victimizations, criminologists (Mustaine & Tewksbury 1999) conducted a self-administered study in the third quarter of 1996 to 861 college or university female students from nine postsecondary institutes from eight states of the US.
 The study reveals that women's victimization risk of stalking can be explained by individual lifestyle behaviors, including employment, location of residence, substance use (drug and alcohol) and self-protection.